hooshmandshr/DeepGenerativeModels/README.md

-A librar for research infrastructure for deep learning.
+A library for research infrastructure for deep learning.